svkior/powgwey/README.md

 ##  3. <a name='Solution'></a>Solution

-### Common way of configuration of all service components
+###  3.1. <a name='Commonwayofconfigurationofallservicecomponents'></a>Common way of configuration of all service components

 I choosed viper.

-###  3.1. <a name='Quotes'></a>Quotes
+###  3.2. <a name='Quotes'></a>Quotes

 I've taked quotes from different repo on github.

 Permlink is : https://raw.githubusercontent.com/msramalho/json-tv-quotes/master/quotes.json

-Service component "quotes" is located in srvinternal/services folder
+Service component "quotes" is located in server_internal/services folder

-- configuration of this component is located in srvinternal/config/quotes
+- configuration of this component is located in server_internal/config/quotes

+Component model:

+- NewQuotesService
+- quotesService:
+  - Init() Initialize component
+  - Shutdown() Shutdown component
+  - GetQuote() Get Quote

+It can be assumed that in a highly loaded project, the payload will take some time.
+Let's limit the fictitious load of the variable QUOTES_PROCESSING_TIME We will create a work queue from QUOTES_WORKERS

 ##  4. <a name='Serverenvironmentvariables'></a>Server environment variables